Building Chords | Music as a Language Part 3

 Launchpad

-Get this 4-part video class for FREE.
+Get this 5-part video class for FREE.

-Learn the proprietary "musical language" framework that allows pro-pop-piano singers/songwriters to play and sound like they do - without sheets.
+Learn the proprietary "musical language" framework that allows pro-pop-piano singers/songwriters to play and sound like they do - without needing sheets.

 Subscribe To Our Newsletter